Dima-salang/athena-lms/to-do.md

 DECEMBER 16, 2025
 - implement not being able to take the test if the test has already been submitted - DONE
-- implement submissions and grades for the student dashboard - DONE
+- implement submissions and grades for the student dashboard
-- implement being able to set the grade for the submission view for the teacher
+- implement being able to set the grade for the submission view for the teacher - DONE
-- implement being able to set the grade for the essay in the submission view for the teacher
+- implement being able to set the grade for the essay in the submission view for the teacher - DONE
-- implement being able to set the grade for every question for the teacher
+- implement being able to set the grade for every question for the teacher - DONE
-- implement recalculate score for all submissions by a specific test
+- implement recalculate score for all submissions by a specific test - DONE
+- implement manual override of score for a student answer - DONE
+- implement manual override of score for a submission - DONE
-- implement scheduling of the tests for the teacher
+- implement scheduling of the tests for the teacher - DONE